 c) Funds and trusts:

-Organization of the Secretariat of Economy is directly supported by the Secretary and three Undersecretaries.
+The organization of the Secretariat of Economy is directly supported by one Secretary and three Undersecretaries.

-The Secretariat also coordinates eleven government agencies that includes: ProMexico, IMPI, Pronafim, among others.
-All of them encharged of a diversity of issues related to the promotion of foreign trade, intelectual property, commerce regulation, industrial and economic growth as well as the strengthening of the small and medium size national business.
+The Secretariat also coordinates eleven government agencies that includes: ProMexico, IMPI, PRONAFIM, among others.
+All of them are encharged of a diversity of issues related to the promotion of foreign trade, intellectual property, commerce regulation, industrial and economic growth as well as the strengthening of the Small and Medium-sized national enterprises.